Thomas-Arildtoft/Strongside-87/README.md

 <table>
   <tr>
     <td align="left">

-I'm a Junior DevOps Engineer, currently working at EPOS Denmark 💻, In my sparetime i create content on multiple different platforms for educational purposes 📸, my base of operations is in Roskilde, Denmark!
+I am currently employed as a Junior DevOps Engineer at EPOS Denmark 💻 and in my spare time, I engage in content creation across various platforms for educational purposes 📸.
+My physical location is situated in Roskilde, Denmark.

-I love full stack development and devOps engineering because they allow me to work on every aspect of a project, from the front-end interface to the back-end infrastructure.
-I enjoy the process of designing and building a complete system, and the satisfaction of seeing it all come together and work seamlessly.
-Working in devOps also allows me to continuously improve and optimize the system, which is an exciting challenge.
-Overall, full stack development and devOps engineering provide a great balance of creativity and problem-solving, and I find them to be highly rewarding fields to work in.
+My passion lies in full stack development and DevOps engineering as these fields offer me the opportunity to engage with every aspect of a project, from the front-end interface to the back-end infrastructure.
+I find the process of designing and building a complete system highly satisfying, especially when I see it come together and function seamlessly.
+Engaging in DevOps engineering also allows me to continuously enhance and optimize the system, which presents an exciting challenge.
+Overall, these fields offer a great balance of creativity and problem-solving and provide highly rewarding career opportunities.

-I have a small homelab, which I'm using to learn more about system administration, and host my own services.
+I am constantly striving to improve my knowledge of system administration and currently maintain a small homelab to further my understanding of this field while hosting my own services.

-When i'm not at the keyboard, i like going to the gym for physical exercise aswell as Brazilian Jui Jitsu ( BJJ ).
+Outside of my professional life, I enjoy maintaining my physical fitness and participate in Brazilian Jiu-Jitsu (BJJ) as well as visiting the gym for regular exercise.

  <td align="right">

 | **Category** | **Technologies** |